-This paper is organized as follows: in \autoref{sec:intro}, the introduction, we briefly describe DIA process, examples of architectures, and input images for CNNs models on the literature and describe the importance of our work.
-In \autoref{stateofart} we discuss the history, approaches, and details of DIA in the literature.
-In \autoref{sec:data} we present the DES data that we will use to build our RB classification models and the pre-processing steps.
-In \autoref{sec:method} we presented some general aspects of CNN and illustrate the CNNs architectures used, in \autoref{subsec: saliency} we present, share and discuss in some insights into the model obtained enabled by saliency maps, as well as the method used to interpret the data decisions through saliency maps.
-In \autoref{sec:results} we show the results of building a model that does not use the difference image as input, named \nodia -based model and compare its performance to one that does, named \diabased\ model; we outline future work in \autoref{sec:futurework} and we conclude with a discussion of the broader implications for this result in light of upcoming surveys.
+This paper is organized as follows: in \autoref{stateofart} we discuss the \new{DIA history and methodology}.
+In \autoref{sec:data} we present the DES data that we used to build our RB classification models and the pre-processing steps.
+In \autoref{sec:method} \new{we discuss our methodology, illustrating the CNNs architectures used and, in \autoref{subsec: saliency}, presenting and discussing the use of saliency maps to gain insights into the models}.
+In \autoref{sec:results} we show the results of building a model that does not use the difference image as input, named \nodia -based model and compare its performance to one that does, named \diabased\ model; we outline future work and conclude with a discussion of the broader implications for this result in light of upcoming surveys in \autoref{sec:futurework}.

-This study is reproducible and all the code that supports the analysis presented here is available on a dedicated \texttt{GitHub} repository. \footnote{\url{https://github.com/taceroc/DIA_noDIA}.}
+This study is reproducible and all the code that supports the analysis presented here is available on a dedicated \texttt{GitHub} repository.\footnote{\url{https://github.com/taceroc/DIA_noDIA}.}